vladieboi/helium-explorer-scraper/README.md

 # Install

 1. Make sure you have Python3 and Pip installed.
 Check using `python --version` and `pip --version`
-1. Clone repo using `git clone https://github.com/vladieboi/helium-explorer-scraper/` (or download it)
+2. Clone repo using `git clone https://github.com/vladieboi/helium-explorer-scraper/` (or download it)
+3. Navigate to said repo using `cd path/to/download/folder`
-1. Install rquired packages using `pip install -r requirements.txt`
+4. Install required packages using `pip install -r requirements.txt`
-1. Configure the scraper by creating a file named `.env` as shown below
+5. Configure the scraper by creating a file named `.env` as shown below
-1. Run the script using `python scraper.py`
+6. Run the script using `python scraper.py`

 ---